JWork Logo

 February 21, 2024 Reading time: ~1 minute

-We are a small non-profit.
-We survive on donations and membership fees that go to web services, documentation projects and user support.
+We are a small non-profit organization supported by donations and membership fees.
+These contributions help cover web services, documentation projects, and user support.

 Please contact us at science [AT] jwork.org